Published: August 10th 2012September 23rd 2011

 Antiques, memorabilia, and old photographs sit next to typewritten signs.

-I liked the arrangement better than the similarly themed Adams Museum in Deadwood (see July 3rd
+I liked the arrangement better than the similarly themed Adams Museum in Deadwood [see The Western Tradition

 It stands above similar museums due to three very special collections.